R. K. Narayan: Early life

-Rajam died because of typhoid in 1939.
-Her death affected Narayan deeply and he remained depressed for a long time.
-He never remarried in his life; he was also concerned for their daughter Hema, who was only three years old.
-The bereavement brought about a significant change in his life and was the inspiration behind his next novel, The English Teacher.
-This book, like his first two books, is autobiographical, but more so, and completes an unintentional thematic trilogy following Swami and Friends and The Bachelor of Arts.
-In subsequent interviews, Narayan acknowledges that The English Teacher was almost entirely an autobiography, albeit with different names for the characters and the change of setting in Malgudi; he also explains that the emotions detailed in the book reflected his own at the time of Rajam's death.
+Rajam died of typhoid in 1939.
+Her death affected Narayan deeply and he was depressed for a long time.
+Their daughter, Hema, was three years old when Rajam died.
+Narayan never remarried.
+His bereavement inspired his next novel, The English Teacher.
+Like his first two books, it is autobiographical, but more so, and completes an unintentional thematic trilogy that begins with Swami and Friends and The Bachelor of Arts.
+In interviews, Narayan acknowledged that The English Teacher was almost entirely autobiographical, with different names for the characters and a change of setting to Malgudi; he also said the emotions in the book reflected his own at the time of Rajam's death.

-Bolstered by some of his successes, in 1940, Narayan tried his hand at a journal, Indian Thought.
-With the help of his uncle, a car salesman, Narayan managed to get more than a thousand subscribers in Madras city alone.
-However, the venture did not last long due to Narayan's inability to manage it, and it ceased publication within a year.
-His first collection of short stories, Malgudi Days, was published in November 1942, followed by The English Teacher in 1945.
-In between, being cut off from England due to the war, Narayan started his own publishing company, naming it (again) Indian Thought Publications; the publishing company was a success and is still active, now managed by his granddaughter.
-Soon, with a devoted readership stretching from New York to Moscow, Narayan's books started selling well and, in 1948, he started building his own house on the outskirts of Mysore; the house was completed in 1953.
-Around this period, Narayan wrote the story for the Gemini Studios film Miss Malini (1947), which remained the only story written by him for the screen that came to fruition.
+In 1940, bolstered by his success, Narayan tried his hand at a journal, Indian Thought.
+With the help of his uncle, a car salesman, Narayan got more than 1,000 subscribers in Madras city alone.
+But the venture did not last long, due to Narayan's inability to manage it, and it ceased publication within a year.
+His first collection of short stories, Malgudi Days, was published in 1942, followed by The English Teacher in 1945.
+In between, being cut off from England due to the war, Narayan started his own publishing company, naming it (again) Indian Thought Publications; the company was a success and is still active, now managed by his granddaughter.
+Soon, with a devoted readership from New York to Moscow, Narayan's books started selling well, and in 1948 he started building a house on the outskirts of Mysore; it was completed in 1953.
+Around this period, Narayan wrote the screenplay for the 1947 Gemini Studios film Miss Malini, the only screenplay he wrote that was filmed.